Sedge planted last year doing well. Ordered more to fill in. Could use some pics to determine how to divide the mass of plugs.

 The flowing sedge plants produce a tiny bloom that can be witnessed from May to June, as soon as it's warm enough for the grassy mounds to fill in.

 While there are flowering blooms on the Pennsylvania Sedge, they are short bloomers and minor.
-A bright yellow-colored flower will fill in the grass clumps and only last a couple of days.
+A bright yellow-colored flower will fill in the grass clumps and only last a few days.

 Height at Maturity

-Most of the Pennsylvania Sedge plugs that are planted will reach an average of eight inches tall when fully mature.
+Most of the planted Pennsylvania Sedge plugs will reach an average of eight inches tall when fully mature.
 Some of the tallest plugs can reach as much as twelve inches tall, but the plant is more likely to spread than grow in height.

 Sun or Shade?

-The sedge grows best in shaded conditions, where it grows naturally.
+The SedgeSedge grows best in shaded conditions, where it grows naturally.